ca8888/cow-zk/README.md

       ],
       eligibility: {
         // provide a short description of your eligibility criterias
-        shortDescription: "Be a top 15000 cow trader",
+        shortDescription: "According to aggregate 2022 volumes, you're a top 15000 CoW trader",
         // provide a technical description of your eligibility criterias
         specification:
-          "You should have prevously create trades in the cow platform.", },
+          "According to aggregate 2022 volumes, you've traded more than $13,167", },
       links: [
         {